project-sunbird/sunbird.org-docs/apis/index.md

 Sunbird is built using microservices.
 A microservice is defined as 'a **logical unit** of software functionality exposed via a set of **versioned APIs** with well **defined contract**'.
 Microservices are specific and with a fixed purpose, highly maintainable and testable, independently deployable and organized around functional units.
 A set of microservices are used to provide a solution.

 To explain the parts of the microservice definition:
 - A **logical unit** of work is that which generates value for a user.
 E.g. The *Content Management* microservice is responsible for the lifecycle of content, collections, and assets on the platform.

-- An **Application Programming Interface (API)** is a computing tool (web service, UI component, etc) that implements a set of rules.
+- An **Application Programming Interface (API)** is a computing tool (web service, UI component, etc.) that implements a set of rules.
 E.g.*Create Content* is an API within the Content Management microservice.
 The APIs are enhanced as required with each release and hence there are versions of the API.
 Sunbird APIs are:
     - REST based (JSON over HTTPS)
     - Stateless
     - Versioned
     The API endpoints follow a common URL structure, viz; https://{host:port}/{module}/{version}/{api_name}.
  - The contract of an API consists of a well defined input, output, a set of test cases, along with usage and compatibility rules.
 Every API has a contract.